 After Clarkson, Tooth and Pickburn’s premises…….

-then came gardens, facing Club Row, a few cottages on the bank, (Field)
+…. according to Adeline we then see “gardens, facing Club Row, a few cottages on the bank, (Field)

 As today, there was a narrow alley leading from Bath Street up to the north end of Club Row.